 In this post, I’m going to go through the steps of determining the best way to redeem Chase Ultimate Rewards or Amex Membership Rewards points for a flight between DFW and Zurich.

 I initially planned to keep this focused on business class flights, but I also have the economy redemption pricing information so I’ll include that as well.

-The Chase Sapphire Preferred credit card welcome bonus of 100,000 Ultimate Rewards points after spending $4,000 in the first three month is worth at least $1250.
-But you can potentially get even more value out of those points by using transfer partners such as British Airways to book American Airlines flights.
-This card also earns 2 points per dollar on travel and dining spend.
-The annual fee is very reasonable at $95.
-Here are 36 great ways to redeem the bonus.
+The card_name welcome bonus of 60,000 Ultimate Rewards points after spending $4,000 in the first three months is worth at least $750.
+But you can potentially get even more value out of those points by using transfer partners.
+Here are 25 great ways to redeem the bonus.

 Before transferring any Amex, Chase, or Capital One Venture miles to an airline program, the first step is to find availability

 Redeeming airline miles is almost always subject to award availability and learning the best ways to search for award space will save time and frustration.

 Most award tickets can be booked online with either of the Amex MR and Chase UR Star Alliance partner programs.
 But sometimes it’s easier to use a different program to find availability, especially if your dates are flexible.
 Then once you find dates that work for you, you can sign into your Avianca, ANA, etc. account to confirm availability.
 After that, you can transfer your points and complete the booking.

 I like to use United.com to search.
 You can read instructions and more details about how to search for award space on Star Alliance airlines here.

 - If the itinerary is operated by Star Alliance partners and there are no United segments, the availability you see on United.com should match availability if you’re trying to redeem miles with Avianca, Air Canada, or any other Star Alliance airline program.